by Texas Homesteader ~

 Not only does this step help keep your bees from swarming away, but it also builds your hive: More space + more frames = more bees & more HONEY!

-You’ll simply remove the two covers on the top box, add this new deep box and frames and replace the covers to the top.
+To do a simple Walk-Away Split you’ll simply remove the top cover & telescoping lid on the top box, add this new deep box and frames and replace the covers to the top.

 BOOM!
 You’ve just expanded your hive!